-Participants will review traditional nonpharmacologic treatments and be introduced to Oscillating Positive Expiratory Pressure (OPEP) devices, an innovative and evidence-based treatment option for COPD patients.
-We will explore how to find these resources in your community and the principles behind OPEP devices, their mechanism of action, and the physiological benefits they offer in managing COPD symptoms.
+Participants will review traditional non pharmacologic treatments and be introduced to Oscillating Positive Expiratory Pressure (OPEP) devices, an innovative and evidence-based treatment option for COPD patients.
+The topic of how to find these resources in your community and the principles behind OPEP devices, their mechanism of action, and the physiological benefits they offer in managing COPD symptoms.
 Interactive demonstrations and case studies will be used to reinforce understanding and provide practical insights on the integration of OPEP devices within COPD management plans.